benelan/gh-fzf/README.md

 - `ctrl-o`: Open the selected item in the browser
 - `ctrl-y`: Copy the selected item's URL to the clipboard
-- `ctrl-r`: Reload the list to its initial state
+- `ctrl-r`: Reload the list to its initial filter state and fetch changes from GitHub
 - `alt-1` to `alt-9`: Change the number of items fetched from GitHub to 100, 200, ..., 900
 - `alt-P`: Toggle the preview window